pronoiac/the-manual/the-manual.md

 Has blonde highlights in his hair and has an earring in the wrong ear.
 Finds it impossible to talk to girls without at least proposing marriage.
 He is a vegetarian and a violent anti-smoker.
-He drives second hand Jags and is always rereading a book about the Kray Twins.
+He drives second-hand Jags and is always rereading a book about the Kray Twins.
 He plays drums in the Rubettes.

 Our programmer, Nick Coler, is a genius.